Skip to main content

 macOS

-For macOS, the executables are available for Intel Macs and Apple ARM M series processor.
+For macOS, the executables are available for Intel Macs and Apple ARM M series processors.

 • Apple ARM M series CPUs.
-The file is named segul-macOS-arm64.tar.gz.
+The file is named segul-macOS-arm64.tar.gz (download).

 Installing MacOS binary